MartinWie/AEnv/README.md

 Make your company more secure using the "troy password credo"!

-Easier said than done working with credentials can get very messy and leed to huge security and data protection problems.
-So while working at [troy gmbh](https://www.linkedin.com/company/troy-gmbh/) it became clear that we had do define some fundamental rules to maintain a high level of security while fast growth phases.
+Easier said than done working with credentials can get very messy and lead to huge security and data protection problems.
+So while working at [troy gmbh](https://www.linkedin.com/company/troy-gmbh/) it became clear that we had to define some fundamental rules to maintain a high level of security during fast growth phases.
 This brought up the "troy password credo".

 ### troy password credo:
-You may ask what "What is the famous troy password credo?"
+You may ask "What is the famous troy password credo?"
 It's very simple: **Never** store credentials unencrypted!